llm-d-incubation/inferno-autoscaler/docs/user-guide/crd-reference.md

-Allocation describes the current resource allocation for a specific model variant.
+Allocation describes the current resource allocation for this variant.
-Each allocation represents a single deployment with a specific accelerator type.
-Aggregate metrics (Load, ITL, TTFT) are stored in VariantAutoscalingStatus.